wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/simulation/picknplace.rst

-This simulation has been tested on Gazebo Classic with |ros| Humble.
+This simulation has been tested on Gazebo Classic with ROS 2 Humble.
 This project provides an example of a simple multi-robot system.
 It can serve as a resource for anyone interested in robotic simulations.

 Troubleshooting
 ---------------